AVAILABLE 24/7 | FREE CONSULTATION

 Getting the Help of a Skilled Assault Attorney at Lustberg Law Offices, LLC

-Understanding the nuances of assault charges, especially in cases where the action seems minor like spitting, is crucial for anyone facing such accusations.
+For anyone facing accusations of assault, particularly in cases involving seemingly minor actions like spitting, a thorough grasp of the nuances of assault charges is essential.
 In New Jersey, the legal implications of being convicted of assault can be significant and may include penalties such as fines or even jail time.
 Beyond the immediate legal consequences, a conviction can also have long-lasting effects on one’s personal and professional life, affecting everything from job opportunities to personal relationships.

 If you find yourself in a situation where you are accused of assaulting someone by spitting, it is essential to seek knowledgeable and experienced legal representation immediately.
 At Lustberg Law Offices, LLC, our New Jersey simple assault lawyers are well-versed in New Jersey’s assault laws and have a proven track record of defending clients against simple assault charges.
 We can work diligently to evaluate the specifics of your case, develop an effective defense strategy, and advocate on your behalf, aiming to reduce or dismiss the charges where possible.
 Contact us at (201) 880-5311 today to learn how we can guide you through each step of the legal process.